Doctor0Evil/Javaspectre/README.md

 ## How This Aligns With Javaspectre

 Javaspectre’s mission is to turn conceptual uncertainty into executable structures.
-Deep virtual-object excavation is the mechanism: it takes unknown or partially-known virtual-objects and surfaces them as explicit JavaScript types, blueprints, and repositories.[web:20][web:29]
+Deep virtual-object excavation is the mechanism: it takes unknown or partially-known virtual-objects and surfaces them as explicit JavaScript types, blueprints, and repositories.

 The **collector** and **large-system** aspects describe a network of models and tools that: